 In case the coil and/or the handwheel must be changed, it is compulsory to turn to your dealer or to trained personnel, even if this operation can appear simple at the first sight, since the timing of the engine, if wrong, can change the performance and cause damage to the engine.
-To check the timing: the distance between the coil and the flywheel magnet is 0,4-0,5 mm.
+The distance between the coil and the flywheel magnet is 0,4-0,5 mm.